-The Nightingale Pledge is known as a pledge that was taken by all new nurses upon first entering the nursing profession after completing an LPN program or RN program.
-As its name implies, it was named after the famous nurse pioneer Florence Nightingale, who was both a championed English nurse as well as a woman who laid down the foundations of modern nursing with her nursing school that was located at St. Thomas’ Hospital in London (now absorbed as part of King’s College in London).
-Though named after the celebrated nurse, the Nightingale Pledge was not devised by the nurse; instead, it was named in her honor.
-The Nightingale Pledge was created by a committee that was chaired by a woman called Lystra Gretter, who was a nursing instructor at Detroit’s Harper Hospital.
+The Nightingale Pledge was once taken by all new nurses upon first entering the nursing profession.
+It was named after the famous nursing pioneer Florence Nightingale, who was a championed English nurse.
+Nightingale laid the foundations of modern nursing with her nursing school at St. Thomas’ Hospital in London (now part of King’s College in London).
+Though named after this celebrated nurse, the Nightingale Pledge was not written by Florence Nightingale.
+The Nightingale Pledge was created by a committee chaired by Lystra Gretter, a nursing instructor at Detroit’s Harper Hospital.

-The Nightingale Pledge was used for the first time in the spring of 1893, when it was used by Detroit’s Harper Hospital’s graduating class.
-Since its inception more than 100 years ago, though, the Nightingale Pledge has been either dropped or at least changed around by a few medical institutes.
-While purists and traditionalists might be offended by this lack of respect for tradition, this shifting rationale is due to the growing liberalism that is present in some graduating classes of nurses completing their nursing programs, especially those who have graduated in the 21st century.
-The original pledge, while it is named in honor of the famed nurse, actually has nothing to do with Nightingale.
+The Nightingale Pledge was used for the first time in the spring of 1893 by Detroit’s Harper Hospital’s graduating class.
+However, since its inception more than 100 years ago, the Nightingale Pledge has been either dropped or altered by some medical institutes.
+While purists and traditionalists might be offended by this lack of respect for tradition, this shifting rationale is due to the growing liberalism that is present in some graduating classes.
+Much of the controversy surrounding the Nightingale Pledge is its mention of "God."